amake/orgro-app-landing-page/_pages/faq.md

    does not appear at all (Android) then it probably does not support the required APIs.

-2. On Android support for relative links depends on your OS version:
+2. On Android support for links depends on your OS version:

    - Android 8 Oreo and later: full support
    - Android 5 Lollipop through 7 Nougat: partial support